interlay/interbtc-spec/interbtc-spec/docs/source/economics/incentives.rst

 -------------------------

 Fees paid in interBTC (on Issue, Redeem, and Replace) are forwarded to a fee pool.
-The fee pool then distributes the interBTC fees to all Vaults, Maintainers, and Collators according to a configurable distribution, and, if implemented, depending on the SLA score.
+The fee pool then distributes the interBTC fees to all Vaults and Collators according to a configurable distribution, and, if implemented, depending on the SLA score.
 All participants are able to withdraw their accumulated fees at any time.

 DOT interest process
 --------------------

 Fees paid in DOT are forwarded to a fee pool.
-The fee pool then distributes the interBTC fees to all Vaults, Maintainers, and Collators according to a configurable distribution, and, if implemented, depending on the SLA score.
+The fee pool then distributes the interBTC fees to all Vaults and Collators according to a configurable distribution, and, if implemented, depending on the SLA score.
 All participants are able to withdraw their accumulated fees at any time.

 Arbitrage